BIMSBbioinfo/janggu/docs/tutorial.rst

 2. Built-in logging functionality
 3. Automatic evaluation through the attachment of Scorer callbacks

-A list of examples can be found in the Table :ref:`notebook_tutorials` at the beginning.
+A list of examples can be found in the :ref:`Table <notebook_tutorials>` at the beginning.

 .. sidebar:: Datasets are named